 Aside from the fact that operational resilience is mandated by law as of January 2025 (yes, next year), having your systems and applications available to your customers whenever they need your services is always a good idea.
 Customers, both existing and new ones, typically prefer smooth operations over new functionality.
 If you have any roadblocks in your current customer journey, then solving those is also part of operational resilience (and excellence).

 Does this mean you should not market new products or services?
 Of course not!
 Solving a customer journey roadblock is ensuring that your company is resilient.
-The Happy Meal is a prime example: product roadblock for small children, profits roadblock for the company.)
+The Happy Meal is a prime example: it solved a product roadblock for small children and a profits roadblock for the company.
+For more info, just google it.
 But before you bring a new service online, be sure that it can withstand the punches that will be thrown at it.

-Resilience is the art of making sure our services are available to our customers whenever they can use them.
+Resilience is the art of making sure your services are available to your customers whenever they can use them.
 Note I did not say 24/7/365.
 Your business may require that, but perhaps your systems need "only" to be available during "normal" business hours.

-Resilient systems can withstand adverse events that impair their ability to perform normal functions.
-Such events can include simple breakdowns (like a storage device, an internet connection that fails, or a file that fails to load) or something worse, like a cyber attack or a larger failure in your data center.
+Resilient systems can withstand adverse events that impair their ability to perform normal functions, and, like in the case the Happy Meals, increased peak demands.
+Events can include simple breakdowns (like a storage device, an internet connection that fails, or a file that fails to load) or something worse, like a cyber attack or a larger failure in your data center.

-Your client does not care what the cause is; what counts for the client is, "Can I access your service?"
+Your client does not care what the cause is; what counts for the client is, "Can I access your service? (or buy that meal for my kid.)"

 Resilience entails several aspects: